Personal skin problems leads founder to launch skincare startup Nøie, raises $12M Series A – TechCrunch

 Inspired by his own problems with skin ailments, tech founder Daniel Jensen decided there had to be a better way.
-So, using an in-house tech platform, his Copenhagen-based startup Nøie developed its own database of skin profiles, to better care for sensitive skin.
+So, using an in-house tech platform, his Copenhagen-based startup Nøie developed its own database of skin profiles to better care for sensitive skin.

-Nøie has now raised $12m in a Series A funding round led by Talis Capital, with participation from Inventure, as well as existing investors including Thomas Ryge Mikkelsen, former CMO of Pandora, and Kristian Schrøder Hart-Hansen, former CEO of LEO Pharma’s Innovation Lab.
+Nøie has now raised $12 million in a Series A funding round led by Talis Capital, with participation from Inventure, as well as existing investors including Thomas Ryge Mikkelsen, former CMO of Pandora, and Kristian Schrøder Hart-Hansen, former CEO of LEO Pharma’s Innovation Lab.

 Nøie’s customized skincare products target sensitive skin conditions including acne, psoriasis and eczema.
-Using its own R&D, Nøie says it screens thousands of skincare products on the market, selects what it thinks are the best, and uses an algorithm to assign customers to their ‘skin family’.
+Using its own R&D, Nøie says it screens thousands of skincare products on the market, selects what it thinks are the best, and uses an algorithm to assign customers to their “skin family”.
 Customers then get recommendations for customized products to suit their skin.

 Skin+Me is probably the best-known perceived competitor, but this is a prescription provider.
-Noie is non-prescription.
+Nøie is non-prescription.

 Jensen said: “We firmly believe that the biggest competition is the broader skincare industry and the consumer behavior that comes with it.
 I truly believe that in 2030 we’ll be surprised that we ever went into a store and picked up a one-size-fits-all product to combat our skincare issues, based on what has the nicest packaging or the best marketing.
 In a sense, any new company that emerges in this space are peers to us: we’re all working together to intrinsically change how people choose skincare products.
 We’re all demonstrating to people that they can now receive highly-personalized products based on their own skin’s specific needs.”